A look at Two Harbors Investment Corp.'s (TWO) recent performance gives investors their first glimpse of hope.

 Sponsored

-Over the past five-year period, the drop rate of yearbook sales for the company of the Real Estate sector was -8.80%.
-The company achieved an average annual earnings per share of 106.90%.
+Real Estate Sector giant saw their annual sales slid by -8.80% over the last five years.
+When this article was written, the company’s average yearly earnings per share was at 106.90%.
 With a float of $341.66 million, this company’s outstanding shares have now reached $344.00 million.

-Considering the fact that the conglomerate employs 105 people, you should pay attention to its efficiency factor.
+The firm has a total of 105 workers.
+Let’s measure their productivity.

 Two Harbors Investment Corp.
 (TWO) Insider Activity

-Observing investor behavior towards REIT – Mortgage industry stocks is more important than anything else.
+Also, it is sometimes useful to examine the sentiment of large-scale investors toward Two Harbors Investment Corp. stocks.
 The insider ownership of Two Harbors Investment Corp. is 0.70%, while institutional ownership is 69.70%.
 The most recent insider transaction that took place on May 20, was worth 85,452.
 In this transaction General Counsel and Secretary of this company sold 17,139 shares at a rate of $4.99, taking the stock ownership to the 329,865 shares.
 Before that another transaction happened on May 20, when Company’s Chief Financial Officer sold 15,114 for $4.97, making the entire transaction worth $75,068.
 This insider now owns 221,223 shares in total.

 Two Harbors Investment Corp.
 (TWO) Earnings and Forecasts

-As on 3/30/2022, Multinational firm has announced its last quarter scores, in which it reported $0.18 earnings per share (EPS) for the period falling under the consensus outlook (set at $0.2) by -$0.02.
+Going through the last 3-months fiscal report unveiled on the 3/30/2022, it has been observed that the corporation posted $0.18 earnings per share (EPS) during the time that was less than consensus figure (set at $0.2) by -$0.02.
 This company achieved a return on equity of 6.42.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.18 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 106.90% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 3.33% during the next five years compared to -25.10% drop over the previous five years of trading.